VarunBabbar/SPLIT-ICML/README.md

 tree = model[0]
 y_pred = tree.predict(X)
 ```
-We have observed that RESPLIT (and TreeFARMS) work best when being called via a command line script (e.g. python3 run_resplit_on_compas.py) or a slurm script as opposed to running it in Jupyter notebooks.
+We have observed that RESPLIT (and TreeFARMS) run faster when being called via a command line script (e.g. python3 run_resplit_on_compas.py) or a slurm script as opposed to running it in Jupyter notebooks.
 The cause for this is yet unknown, but is being investigated.

 We also note the other options in the config which are most commonly used: